-LKI and /or LKB started numerous satellite proceedings with the sole aim to delay the decision of the Company Court of Antwerp, section Antwerp regarding ADB's recovery claim. (see also proceedings described under point A.2., A.3., A.4. and B.)
+LKI and /or LKB started numerous satellite proceedings with the sole aim to delay the decision of the Company Court of Antwerp, section Antwerp regarding ADB's recovery claim. (see also proceedings described under point A.2., A.3. and A.4.).

-Numerous times LKI and /or LKB were convicted for reckless and vexatious legal actions and were ordered to pay the Issuer in damages for a total amount of EUR 595,000 and legal expenses (including the legal representation costs) of EUR 222,015.51 (including the amounts granted by the decisions described under A.3 below).
+Numerous times LKI and/or LKB were convicted for reckless and vexatious legal actions and were ordered to pay the Issuer in damages for a total amount of EUR 495,000 and legal expenses (including the legal representation costs) of EUR 204,015.51 (including the amounts granted by the decisions described under point A.3 below).

 All decisions (45) regarding these proceedings rejected LKI and /or LKB's claims / legal actions.
-Only three decisions were rendered in favor of LKI.
+Only three decisions were rendered in favour of LKI.
 The first was a decision of the United States Court of Appeals for the Second Circuit in 2013 whereby the RICO case was reversed and remanded back to the District Court on legal technical grounds.
-The second decision was the ruling of Court of Cassation dated 19 December 2019 which only partially annulled the Antwerp Court of Appeal decision of 13 December 2018 regarding the lack of reasoning in relation to the order of LKI and LKB to pay the Issuer damages for vexatious reckless proceedings.
+The second decision was the ruling of Court of Cassation dated 19 December 2019, which only partially annulled the Antwerp Court of Appeal decision of 13 December 2018 regarding the lack of reasoning in relation to the order of LKI and LKB to pay damages the Issuer for vexatious reckless proceedings.
 The case was only sent to the Brussel Court of Appeal on this aspect.
 The third decision was the ruling of the Court of Cassation dated 25 January 2021 annulling the decision of the Antwerp Court of Appeals dated 28 February 2019 but only on technical legal grounds (see point A.3. below).

 As of today after almost 10 years of litigation the Company Court of Antwerp, section Antwerp has still not been able to decide on the merits of the case.
-On 6 October 2020 the Company Court of Antwerp ordered a briefing schedule inviting parties to take a position on the procedural objections invoked by LK regarding the handling of KBC Bank's claim by the Court.
-A court hearing was held on 22 April 2021 and parties are awaiting the Court's decision.
+On 6 October 2020, the Company Court of Antwerp ordered a briefing schedule inviting parties to take a position on the procedural objections invoked by LK regarding the handling of KBC Bank's claim by the Court.
+On 3 June 2021, the Company Court of Antwerp, section Antwerp declared that it has jurisdiction to rule on all claims and dismissed the procedural objections invoked by LK.
+A court hearing was set for 8 September 2022.